tcbutler320/TimeClock-1.01-Vuln/readme.md

 ## About Timeclock

 [Timeclock](http://timeclock-software.net/) is a employee time managment application managed by timeclock-software.net.
-According to the vendor's website,
+According to the vendor's website :

 > Timeclock-software.net's free software product will be a simple solution to allow your employees to record their time in one central location for easy access.

-The application uses php to enable employees to log working time by category, and includes administration options for admins to manage the app and employees.
-The download for version 1.01 includes a .sql file to create a database schema and populates it with default values
+The application uses PHP to enable employees to log working time by category, and includes administration options for admins to manage the app and employees.
+The download for version 1.01 includes a .sql file to create a database schema and populates it with default values.

 **Product Versions**